Pocket-LoC/Sensor/Firmware/README.md

   ![Spectral Distriution AS7341](https://user-images.githubusercontent.com/42568983/200896588-a6347954-e436-44e7-8c64-45ed0d1019f8.PNG)

 #### Getting Started
 You can use the "serial monitor" in the Arduino IDE to quickly test the sensor with some first commands.
+Make sure you select carriage return and newline as command terminators.
 In the [software folder](https://github.com/Pocket-LoC/Sensor/tree/main/Software) you will find a Python example to configure the sensor, perform an automatic gain adjustment, and show a live plot of the recorded data.

 #### General Information